(412) 212-2333

 Yes.
 ILF neurofeedback is a non-invasive, safe therapy.
 It does not involve medication or any direct stimulation to the brain.
 Instead, it monitors brainwave activity with the electricity your own brain already creates and provides real-time feedback, allowing the brain to learn how to function more efficiently.
 The process is gentle and has no known serious side effects.

 The number of sessions needed varies depending on the individual and the condition being addressed.
 ILF neurofeedback is an individualized, client-centered, non-prescriptive and symptom-based procedure.
+A client with acute anxiety or a sleep disorder may report results after just a few visits.

 There are no hard guidelines here.
 Your Steel City Neurofeedback practitioner will work with you to assess your progress and recommend the appropriate number of sessions, based on both your goals and your response to the neurofeedback.